c9s/bbgo/README.md

 - `pricealert` strategy demonstrates how to use the notification system [pricealert](pkg/strategy/pricealert)
 - `xpuremaker` strategy demonstrates how to maintain the orderbook and submit maker orders [xpuremaker](pkg/strategy/xpuremaker)
 - `buyandhold` strategy demonstrates how to subscribe kline events and submit market order [buyandhold](pkg/strategy/buyandhold)
-- `grid` strategy implements a basic grid strategy with the built-in bollinger indicator [grid](pkg/strategy/grid)
+- `bollgrid` strategy implements a basic grid strategy with the built-in bollinger indicator [bollgrid](pkg/strategy/bollgrid)
+- `grid` strategy implements the fixed price band grid strategy [grid](pkg/strategy/grid)
 - `flashcrash` strategy implements a strategy that catches the flashcrash [flashcrash](pkg/strategy/flashcrash)

 To run these built-in strategies, just